openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     SILEQIIntegrator

 Each of these classes expects a "transport operator" to be passed.
-OpenMC provides The following classes implementing transpor operators:
+OpenMC provides The following classes implement transport operators:

 .. autosummary::
    :toctree: generated